Peer-to-Peer Education

 First-in-Lupus Clinical Trial Support

-In January of 2024, Lupus Therapeutics announced another innovative PALS expansion with the introduction of a first-in-lupus “Trial Buddy” component made possible by a partnership with Bristol Myers Squibb.
+In January of 2024, Lupus Therapeutics announced another innovative PALS expansion—a first-in-lupus “Trial Buddy” component made possible by a partnership with Bristol Myers Squibb.

-The Trial Buddy addition provides extra support to people with lupus while they are involved in the Phase 3 POETYK SLE trials to evaluate how personal interaction can impact study retention and engagement.
-These Phase 3 trials are evaluating the investigational treatment, deucravacitinib as a potential treatment for active systemic lupus erythematosus.
+The Trial Buddy program adds extra support to people with lupus while they are involved in Phase 3 POETYK SLE trials to evaluate how personal interaction can impact study retention and engagement.
+These Phase 3 trials are evaluating the investigational treatment, deucravacitinib, as a potential treatment for active systemic lupus erythematosus.
 In preparation to support trial participants, the PALS Trial Buddies receive additional training in clinical trials and the POETYK SLE trials specifically.

 LuCIN Sites Piloting Trial Buddy PALS Expansion Program

-Thank you to our generous sponsors who help make the PALS Program possible.
+Thank you to the generous sponsors who help make the PALS Program possible.

 *Partner